hudson-and-thames/mlfinlab/docs/source/implementations/sampling.rst

 This function is the orchestrator to derive average sample uniqueness from a dateset labeled by the triple barrier method.

-.. function:: get_av_uniqueness_from_triple_barrier(triple_barrier_events, close_series, num_threads)

-    :param triple_barrier_events: (data frame) of events from labeling.get_events()
-    :param close_series: (pd.Series) close prices.
-    :param num_threads: (int) The number of threads concurrently used by the function.
-    :return: (pd.Series) average uniqueness over event's lifespan for each index in triple_barrier_events
+.. py:currentmodule:: mlfinlab.sampling.concurrent

+.. autofunction:: get_av_uniqueness_from_triple_barrier

-An example of calculating average uniqueness given that we have already found our barrier events can be seen below:
+An example of calculating average uniqueness given that we have already have our barrier events can be seen below:

 .. code-block::